 Text analysis tools are the rockstar of modern qualitative research, offering teams the ability to uncover objective and actionable insights while becoming more efficient with analysts’ time by reducing the need for manual analysis.

-What are the key text analytics features?
+What are the key features of text analysis tools?

 Let’s cover off each in more detail…

-The basics: word frequency analysis

 Word frequency analysis

 The results are often displayed in the form of a frequency table or word cloud like the one below, a visual format that has become synonymous with social media listening tools over the past decade.

 In the example above, we see the words ‘band’, music’ and ‘artists’ featured prominently.
 But it’s not particularly insightful knowing that people discussing concerts on social media are using these words – in fact, it would be hard to talk about the topic without them!